Blake Linde

 Where the system breaks

 Most clinics still cannot answer payer profitability, net collection performance, or days in A/R by service line without manual work.
-Decisions get made from exports and gut feel instead of a reliable reporting layer.
+Decisions get made from exports and gut feel.

 Manual Billing Friction